skilld-labs/migrate_generator/README.md

 ## Complex fields with multiple properties

-For complex fields like Formatter text, Link, Datetime Range, Address, Price, we can have several properties in source file.
+For complex fields like Formatted text, Link, Datetime Range, Address, Price, we can have several properties in source file.
 In this case, you can use `/` separator in column name for these cases.

 Supported complex field types: